 - I’d like to make sure my investments pay off not just for myself and my wife, but for our children and grandchildren.
 What’s the best approach?

-Tomas, late 40's, dentist with his own practice
+Jorge, late 40's, dentist with his own practice

 I’m fortunate to run a successful dental practice